COVID-19 and your visit to Fort Langley National Historic Site

 Your safety when visiting

-- We strongly encourage all visitors to wear a non-medical mask or face covering when visiting indoor public spaces at Fort Langley National Historic Site.
+- Non-medical masks or face coverings are required for visitors when visiting indoor public spaces at Fort Langley National Historic Site.
 An indoor public space is any space with walls and a roof that can be accessed by the members of the public.

 - Visitor Centre